 The Linda Norgrove Foundation is a grant-giving trust that funds education, health and childcare for women and children affected by the war in Afghanistan.

 The Trust was set up in memory of, Scottish aid worker, Linda Norgrove who was devoted to ensuring that the people of Afghanistan would achieve prosperity and stability as their country was rebuilt.
 She was completely committed to her development work and she loved Afghanistan and its people.
 Linda was kidnapped and subsequently died during a failed rescue attempt in Afghanistan in October 2010.

-If you’d like to read about Margaret's experiences in Afghanistan, you can do so on our blogs page.
+If you’d like to read more about the Foundation, you can do so on our blogs page.